Nazaré, Portugal: Tourism

-Over the 20th century, Nazaré progressively evolved from a fishing village to a point of interest among Portuguese and International tourists, advertising itself internationally as a picturesque seaside village.
+Over the 20th century, Nazaré progressively evolved from a fishing village to a point of interest among Portuguese and international tourists, advertising itself as a picturesque seaside village.

-Located on the Atlantic coast, it has long sandy beaches (considered by some to be among the best in Portugal), attracting many tourists in the summer.
+Located on the Atlantic coast, it has long sandy beaches, attracting many tourists in the summer.
 The town used to be known for the traditional costumes worn by the fishermen.
-Women traditionally wear a headscarf and embroidered apron over seven flannel skirts in different colours.
+Women traditionally wear a headscarf and flannel skirt, embroidered in seven different colours.
 The costumes are still worn occasionally.

 It is quite visited due to the religious festivals dedicated to Our Lady of Nazaré, in which there are processions and also some profane celebrations.

 Many of the tourists and Catholic pilgrims who visit Central Portugal, and especially the internationally famous Sanctuary of Our Lady of Fátima (located nearby in Cova da Iria), go to Nazaré for a visit or to watch the surfing championships.